timakro/web/software.md

 title: Software and Projects
 ---

-This is a selection of noteworthy and most popular projects I did over the years.
+A selection of software I wrote over the years.

 ## Unique Clan

 This is an ongoing project since 2014.
-A community all around the platformer game Teeworlds, you can find more information at the [official website](https://uniqueclan.net/).
-The Git repositories for the website, the Unique Race modification, and the game servers and database infrastructure can be found on [GitHub](https://github.com/unique-clan).
+A community all around the platformer game Teeworlds, find out more on the [official website](https://uniqueclan.net/).
+The source code for the website, game server modifications, scripts and database infrastructure can be found on [GitHub](https://github.com/unique-clan).

 {% picture software/unique-clan.png --alt Unique Clan %}

+<h3 class="date-section">2020</h3>

+## Adobe Digital Editions Dockerized

+If you own an e-book reader apart from Amazon's Kindle you have likely encountered Adobe's DRM format.
+You can't download e-books protected by Adobe's DRM directly from the bookstore.
+Instead you download a small text file with the ACSM extension which you then feed to the Adobe Digital Editions software to download the actual book.
+Adobe Digital Editions does fortunately run under Linux using Wine but I don't want to bloat my system with closed source DRM software.
+This project locks Adobe Digital Editions into a Docker container and fully automizes the process of downloading e-books.
+You will never have to deal with Adobe Digital Editions again instead just pass the ACSM file to a script on the command line to get your book.
+Find the project source on [GitHub](https://github.com/timakro/adobe_diged_docker).

+After I wrote and tested this on Arch Linux it turned out it doesn't run on Debian 10.
+I went into this assuming with Docker my project would be fully portable.
+But one should always keep in mind that Docker containers use the hosts kernel.
+After I tested it and seen it work on Debian 11 my best guess is that it doesn't work with older kernels.

 <h3 class="date-section">2019</h3>